shashi1273/Dremio-Workshop/content/_index.md

 In this workshop you will learn how to use Dremio and integrate it with S3 and Tableau.

 ### Learning Objectives
  The intent of this workshop is to educate users on the features of Dremio and how to accelerate Time-to-Insight using Dremio on AWS.
-Background in AWS Glue and other AWS Analytics services are not required, but they may come in handy.
+A Background in AWS Glue and other AWS Analytics services is not required, but they may come in handy.
     <br/><br/>Workshop Goals:
             <br/><br/>
            <li> Section 1: Deploying Dremio